Codemon72/Spickzettel/_Terms.md

 **shared hosting** [Shared hosting is a type of Web hosting service that allows multiple websites to share a physical Web server and its resources among the hosted websites.](https://www.techopedia.com/definition/15726/shared-hosting)

 Go here for a: [really good ELI5 answer](https://www.reddit.com/r/explainlikeimfive/comments/650bre/eli5_what_exactly_is_a_server_how_does_a_server/)

+#### Server Side Validation
+With Server Side Validation, the input submitted by the user is being sent to the server and validated using one of the server side scripting languages such as ASP.Net, PHP etc. After the validation process on the Server Side, the feedback is sent back to the client by a new dynamically generated web page.
+It is better to validate user input on the server side because you can protect against malicious users, who can easily bypass your Client Side scripting language and submit dangerous input to the server.

 #### SSL
 Secure Sockets Layer